 Quick extract method of preparing cannabis tinctures

 Some people swear by a variation of the cold extract method where you just shake dried and decarbed weed in a mason jar with everclear for 5 minutes.
 They then strain it an consume it.
-I’m not convinced that this fully extracts the available THC in the plant material, so I’m not going to try it and risk a weakened tincture recipe.
+I’m not convinced that this fully extracts the available THC in the plant material, and I’ve seen little evidence that this works.
+So I’m not going to try it and risk a weakened tincture recipe, and I won’t try to convince you to do the same.
 Stick to one of the proven marijuna tincture recipes above for green dragon or longer extracted freezer tinctures.

 Q: Tincture definition: what is cannabis tincture?